chocolateboy/vim-myspace/README.md

 The dictionary's keys are [filetypes](http://vimdoc.sourceforge.net/htmldoc/filetype.html) (strings) and its values are either `from` → `to` pairs (arrays), or false (0) to disable rewriting for the type(s).
-Indentations spanning multiple `from` spaces are translated to the corresponding number of `to` spaces when files with the specified type are loaded, and are unmapped (`to` → `from`) and remapped (`from` → `to`) before and after the files are saved.
+Indentations spanning multiple `from` spaces are translated to the corresponding number of `to` spaces when files of the specified type are loaded, and are unmapped (`to` → `from`) and remapped (`from` → `to`) before and after the files are saved.
 Remainders are passed through unchanged in both directions, e.g. for 2 → 4: